-- Our audit focused on areas where the directors made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit approach reflects: - the nature of the investments held by the Registered Scheme, - our relationship as auditor of the underlying fund, Platinum International Fund (PIF), and - the consideration of the work undertaken by third party service organisations in respect of the Registered Scheme and PIF.
-The administration, registry and custody functions of the Registered Scheme and PIF are conducted by third party service organisations. - The Registered Scheme's and PIF's third party service organisations engaged external auditors to provide assurance reports over the design and operating effectiveness of the third party service organisation's key internal controls.
+Our audit focused on where the Registered Scheme made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.

+- Our audit approach reflects: - the nature of the investments held by the Registered Scheme, - our relationship as auditor of the underlying fund, Platinum International Fund (PIF), and - the consideration of the work undertaken by third party service organisations in respect of the Registered Scheme and PIF.
+The administration, unit registry and custody functions of the Registered Scheme and PIF are conducted by third party service organisations ("service organisations"). - The Registered Scheme's and PIF's third-party service organisations engaged external auditors to provide assurance reports over the design and operating effectiveness of the third-party service organisation's key internal controls.